 - Support and provide feedback to the Director of the Student Health Center to keep the center open for the winter term.

-- Contributed to the CSU Stanislaus Health Education & Promotion program to give students hands-on experience in the health education and promotion field conveniently on campus
+- Contributed to the Stanislaus State Health Education & Promotion program to give students hands-on experience in the health education and promotion field conveniently on campus

 - Assisted with the Student Activities Center’s Alcohol Awareness campaign “Thirsty Thursdays”